Cloudflare Turnstile

 What Turnstile is

-Here is the idea in plain terms:
+Here's the flow in plain terms:

-Environment Variables
+Environment variables

 | Variable | Scope | Purpose |